-2. The applicant was enrolled in the Indian Army on 18.09.2002 and was promoted to the rank of Naik/Lance Dafadar on 01.09.2007 before the acceptance and implementation of the recommendations of the 6th CPC which were finally accepted by the respondents and Special Army Instruction (SAI) was issued on 11.10.2008 to be effective wef 01.01.2006.
-The applicant submits that the SAI had a provision for fixation of pay from the date of promotion to all those persons who were granted promotion after 01.01.2006 based on the option to continue in the prerevised pay scale till the date of next promotion and get the pay fixed from the date of promotion instead wef 01.01.2006, however the same was never notified to the individuals personally nor they were advised what would be more beneficial to them and his pay was fixed in the new pay scale without carrying out this exercise and thus due to lack of option, his pay was fixed incorrectly.
+- (d) To pass any other order or direction in favour of applicant which may be deemed just and proper under the facts and circumstances of this case in the interest of justice." - 2.
+The applicant was enrolled in the Indian Army on 20.01.2000 and was discharged with pensionable service on 30.04.2019.
+The applicant submits that he collated the data for comparison of his basic pay and found that he alongwith his other entry mates of same trades are getting less pay than that his course-mate 15771737-X Hav Ravindra Udakekear(Retd).
 The applicant further submits that due to this default/incorrect selection of option is causing recurring financial loss every month and thus leading to pay disparity amongst the similarly placed employees which is contrary to Article 39(d) of the Constitution of India which envisages "equal pay for equal work" and also contrary to the law laid down by the Apex Court in its judgments.
-The applicant further submits as per Para 14(b)(iv) of SAI I/S/2008, if no option is exercised by the individual, the PAO(OR) will regulate and fix the pay of the individual on promotion in more beneficial manner by keeping in view the views expressed by the Hon'ble Armed
+The applicant further submits as per Para 14(b)(iv) of SAI I/S/2008, if no option is exercised by the individual, the PAO(OR) will regulate and fix the pay of the individual on promotion in more beneficial manner in view of OA 2187/2025 with MA 3015/2025 15771734-K Hav Santosh B(Retd) Page 3 of 12 the order dated 05.10.2017 in OA 1092/2017 titled Sub(TIFC) Dhyan Singh Vs Union of India & Ors. of the Hon'ble Armed

-Forces Tribunal (PB) vide order dated 05.08.2022 in OA 1182/2018 titled Sub Mahendra Lal Shrivastava Vs Union of India & Ors. and a catena of other orders of the Armed Forces Tribunal wherein also similarly circumstanced applicant (s) have been granted the stepping of pay at par to his junior.
+Forces Tribunal (PB) and a catena of other orders of the Armed

+Forces Tribunal wherein also similarly circumstanced applicant

+(s) have been granted the stepping of pay at par to his junior.

-- 3. We have examined numerous cases pertaining to the incorrect pay fixation in 6th CPC in respect of Officers/JCOs/ORs merely on the grounds of option not being exercised in the stipulated time or applicants not exercising the option at all.
-The matter in issue is no more res judicata in view of the order dated 24.08.2022 of the Armed Forces Tribunal (PB), New Delhi in the case of Col. Rajesh Suredia (Retd) Vs Union of India & Ors in OA 2857/2021 whereby vide paras 10 to 15 thereof it has been observed as under: - "10.
+- 3. The applicant further submits that in response to his query dated 06.05.2025 through CPGRAM, the respondents replied that 15771737-X Hav Ravindra Udakekear(Retd) on promotion to the rank of Hav on 07.08.2015 had exercised "OPTCPC" from the date of next increment i.e. 01.07.2016 and his pay was fixed to Rs.37,000/- wef 01.07.2016 and on the other hand, the applicant did not exercise OPTCPC hence his basic pay was fixed at Rs.34,900/- on 01.01.2016 and on the date of next increment on 01.07.2016, it became Rs.35,900/-and as such the pay of the applicant was fixed as per the prevalent rules. - 4.
+We have examined numerous cases pertaining to the incorrect pay fixation in 6th CPC in respect of Officers/JCOs/ORs merely on the grounds of option not being OA 2187/2025 with MA 3015/2025 15771734-K Hav Santosh B(Retd) Page 4 of 12 exercised in the stipulated time or applicants not exercising the option at all.
+The matter in issue is no more res judicata in view of the order dated 24.08.2022 of the Armed Forces Tribunal (PB), New Delhi in the case of Col. Rajesh Suredia (Retd) Vs Union of India & Ors in OA 2857/2021 whereby vide paras 10 to 15 thereof it has been observed as under:

+"10.
 Unlike the 6th CPC, implementation instructions which has an explicit provision that no promotion, in the eventuality of the requisite option not being exercised by an officer, the most beneficial option of fixing the, either from date of promotion/next increment will be extended, the 5th CPC instructions does not have such a provision.
 Similarly, the 7th CPC too does not have such an explicit provision.